upgear/gcloudvoice/README.md

 # Google Speech Utilities

-Utilities to make working with Google Speech APIs easier.
+Utilities for transcribing dual-channel wav files via Google's Speech APIs.

 ## Usage

-We use this library in junction with Twilio recordings (b/c the twilio transcription add-ons at the time of writing are junk):
+We use this library in junction with Twilio recordings (b/c the twilio transcription add-ons at the time of writing are junk).

+An example Twilio ML response:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>